KhronosGroup/Vulkan-Samples/samples/performance/multi_draw_indirect/multi_draw_indirect_tutorial.md

 In the CPU method, frustum culling is performed through the structure `VisibilityTester` using the model/view matrix.
 An on-CPU array is modified each frame, and then pushed to the GPU through a staging buffer.

-In the GPU method, a compute shader is called.
-Each invocation of the compute shader corresponds to a `VkDrawIndexedIndirectCommand` struct, and the bounding sphere is queried from an SSBO (`ModelInformationBuffer`).
+In the GPU method, a "compute shader" is called.
+Each invocation of the "compute shader" corresponds to a `VkDrawIndexedIndirectCommand` struct, and the bounding sphere is queried from an SSBO (`ModelInformationBuffer`).
 To determine whether that model is drawn, the instance count is toggled between 0 and 1.
 The GPU is entirely responsible for generating the draw calls apart from the initial set up of the draw command buffer, which is performed by the GPU.

 The GPU method using buffer device address is similar to the standard GPU method, but with an additional feature: the starting address of the `VkDrawIndexedIndirectCommand` array is provided using `buffer_reference`.
 The advantage of this method is that each invocation of the culling compute shader can point to a different indirect command array without needing to change descriptor sets if the camera information and buffer address is provided through push constants.
 This allows culling of the next frame to occur prior to completion of rendering of the current frame with minimal overhead.